catseye/Wanda/Wanda.md

 to work the same way when the order is specified and fixed.

 So, if we were to leave the language as it is so far, we could conclude it's Turing-complete.

-Which is great.
-But also somewhat unsatisfying.
+Which is great, but also somewhat unsatisfying.
 I'd like for Wanda to be more than just a Thue-in-Forth's-clothing.

+So to make it more interesting, let's intentionally restrict the language so that we can't easily map programs to Thue programs.

-We could say we have unbounded integers, but I don't think that helps (at least not without some other deep twist(s) that I don't see offhand) because you can just embed a finite alphabet a la Thue in your unbounded alphabet of integers.
+We could say we have unbounded integers, but I don't think that helps (at least not without some other twist(s) that I don't see offhand) because you can just embed a finite alphabet a la Thue in your unbounded alphabet of integers.

-So to make it more interesting, let's intentionally restrict our function definitions so that we can't easily map this language to Thue.
+But what if we place restrictions on the function definitions.

 Specifically, let's say every rewrite rule must contain exactly one `$` on the left and exactly one `$` on the right, and additionally, let's say